 Although much of the current media focus centers on Middle Eastern and Islamist terrorism, terrorism, and its financing strategies, is by no means limited to any one region, religion, or ideology.
 FARC was established in 1964 by the Colombian Communist Party as its “military” wing, to defend what were then Communist-controlled rural areas in Colombia.
 A union of communist militants and peasant self-defense groups, FARC is Colombia’s largest rebel group, comprised of 15,000 to 18,000 members, organized into approximately 64 “frentes” or fronts, and operating primarily in sparsely populated areas in Colombia.

-FARC has been responsible for most of the ransom kidnappings in Colombia, targeting wealthy landowners, foreign tourists, prominent international and domestic officials and ordinary civilians.
+FARC was responsible for most of the ransom kidnappings in Colombia, targeting wealthy landowners, foreign tourists, prominent international and domestic officials and ordinary civilians.

-The U.S. State Department first designated FARC a Foreign Terrorist Organization in 1997, and it continues to be so designated.
-The European Union and Colombian governments have also designated FARC a terrorist organization.
+The U.S. State Department first designated FARC a Foreign Terrorist Organization in 1997.
+The European Union and Colombian governments also designated FARC a terrorist organization.

-FARC has conducted thousands of kidnappings in the past 20 years, collecting millions in ransom money.
-FARC kidnapped 23 Americans between 1994 and 1997 alone.
-Unlike many Islamist terrorist organizations, FARC finances itself primarily through kidnapping ransoms, extortion, and drug trafficking.
-FARC also financially supports its "revolutionary" operations by collecting "war taxes" from residents, businesses and landowners in the regions in which FARC operates.
+FARC conducted thousands of kidnappings in the past 30 years, collecting millions of dollars in ransom money.
+This included kidnapping 23 Americans between 1994 and 1997 alone.
+Unlike many Islamist terrorist organizations, FARC financed itself primarily through kidnapping ransoms, extortion, and drug trafficking.
+FARC also financially supported its “revolutionary” operations by collecting “war taxes” from residents, businesses, and landowners in the regions in which FARC operated.

 In March 2007, Chiquita International Brands, Inc., the American banana exporter, pled guilty to violating U.S. anti-terrorism laws by funding another Colombian terrorist organization, a violent paramilitary group named Autodefensas Unidas de Colombia (United Self-Defense of Colombia) or the “AUC.”
 In the U.S. Justice Department’s Factual Proffer to the Court in conjunction with Chiquita’s plea agreement, the Justice Department stated that it could prove Chiquita made similar payments to FARC from 1989 through 1997.
 Chiquita ultimately agreed to pay a $25 million fine to the U.S. Government as part of its guilty plea.